SPEED: Experimental Design for Policy Evaluation in Linear Heteroscedastic Bandits: ADDITIONAL EXPERIMENTS

 \subsection{Regret Analysis of \sp}

-In this section we first state our regret definition and then analyze the regret of the agnostic algorithm \sp.
-The regret for the agnostic algorithm for the estimated behavior policy $\wb$ is given by
+In this section, we first state our regret definition and then analyze the regret of the agnostic algorithm \sp.
+As an agnostic algorithm, \sp\ does not know the true covariance matrix $\bSigma_*$ and must estimate the covariance matrix $\wSigma_\Gamma$ after conducting exploration for $\Gamma$ rounds.
+We define the loss of an algorithm after exploring for $\Gamma$ rounds as the MSE of the resulting value estimate as follows: where $\wtheta_{n-\Gamma}$ is the WLS estimate of $\btheta_*$ calculated from data of last $n-\Gamma$ rounds.
+We now define the regret for the agnostic algorithm with the estimated behavior policy $\wb$ as